 Is organic healthier?

 Kerry Torrens BSc.
 (Hons) PgCert MBANT is a registered nutritionist with a post graduate diploma in Personalised Nutrition & Nutritional Therapy.
 She is a member of the British Association for Nutrition and Lifestyle Medicine (BANT) and a member of the Guild of Food Writers.
-Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including BBC Good Food.
+Over the last 15 years she has been a contributing author to a number of nutritional and cookery publications including Good Food.
 Find her on Instagram at @kerry_torrens_nutrition_

 Advertisement